keegangood/strategic_learning/6_cognitive_biases.md

 It’s to our advantage to be open with ourselves about what we don’t know.

-<span style="font-size:1.5rem">When all is said and done, it is better to have an honest ignorance than a self-deceptive one.</span>
+### When all is said and done, it is better to have an honest ignorance than a self-deceptive one.</span>

 <br>